Difference Between Alcoholic and Drunk

 What is Drunk?

 The term drunk is referred to a person who is consuming alcohol-related stuff in a huge overdose.
-After, the overconsumption of alcohol the individual losses control over their senses, speech, behavior, etc.
+After the overconsumption of alcohol, the individual losses control over their senses, speech, behaviour, etc.

-Some of the synonym words that are used interchangeably for the term are – intoxicated, tipsy, worse of drink, stoned, boozed up, etc.
+Some synonym words used interchangeably for the term are – intoxicated, tipsy, worse of drink, stoned, boozed up, etc.

 • Temper issues